flowidright/PSUBuyingGuide/_info/noise.md

 Noise determines how quiet or how loud your PSU is.
 It may or may not be important to you depending on your preferences and the location of the PC.

+## Zero RPM Mode

+Some PSUs will have something called a Zero RPM mode, which is a mode that inhibits the fan below a certian wattage usage and temperature.
+It can often be turned on with a hardware switch, in software, or in the case of the new RMx (2024), a knob.

 # Noise Graphs

 **NOTE: The term "Color Charts" is NOT an official term and is just used here to provide a easier explanation and to reduce confusion.**